How to Store Microgreens to Maximize Shelf Life

 The plastic container reduces condensation compared to glass, and the two layers of paper towels on the bottom absorb any condensation that forms and drips or runs down the sides.

-The lock-n-lock containers have a raised middle section that keeps most of the microgreens out of any significant condensation.
+The lock-n-lock containers have a raised middle section that keeps most microgreens out of significant condensation.

 how to store microgreens

-Like in the summer, when it’s very humid, I open the refrigerator door to get water and iced coffee fairly often.
+When it’s very humid in the summer, I open the refrigerator door to get water and iced coffee reasonably often.
 Yes, the paper towel does get wet, but the towel spreads out the moisture, and the greens aren’t lying in a pool of water.

-The crisper section of my refrigerator is at the most consistent safe temperature.
+The crisper section of my refrigerator is at the most consistent and safe temperature.

 But it’s hard to fit a container in my crisper as I’m always fighting with it and something else for space.